 The quantitative impairment test involves a number of assumptions and judgments, including the calculation of fair value for the Company's identified reporting units.
 The Company determines the estimated fair value for each reporting unit based on the average of the estimated fair values calculated using market values for comparable businesses and discounted cash flow projections.
 The Company uses an average of the two methods in estimating fair value because it believes they provide an equal probability of yielding an appropriate fair value for the reporting unit.
 The Company's estimates of future cash flows include assumptions concerning future operating performance and economic conditions and may differ from actual future cash flows.
 Under the first method of calculating estimated fair value, the Company obtains available information regarding multiples used in recent transactions, if any, involving transfers of controlling interests in the packaging industry.
 The Company also reviews publicly available trading multiples based on the enterprise value of companies in the packaging industry whose shares are publicly traded.
 The appropriate multiple is applied to the forecasted Adjusted EBITDA (a non-GAAP item defined by the Company as net customer sales, less cost of products sold excluding depreciation and amortization, less selling and administrative expenses) of the reporting unit to obtain an estimated fair value.
 Under the second method, fair value is calculated as the sum of the projected discounted cash flows of the reporting unit over the next five years and the terminal value at the end of those five years.
-The projected cash flows generally include a no growth assumption unless there has recently been a material change in the business or a material change is forecasted.
+The projected cash flows generally include moderate to no growth unless there has recently been a material change in the business or a material change is forecasted.
 The discount rate used is based on the average weighted-average cost of capital of companies in the packaging industry, which information is available through various sources.

 The terminal value at the end of five years is the product of forecasted Adjusted EBITDA at the end of the five year period and the trading multiple.
-The Company used an EBITDA multiple of 8.0 times in its 2014 review which increased from 7.5 times in 2013 due to recent transactions in the industry.
-The Company used a discount rate of 6.8% in its 2014 review which is consistent with the discount rate used in the 2013 review and is supported by the weighted average cost of capital of companies in the packaging industry.
+The Company used an EBITDA multiple of 8.0 times in its 2015 which was consistent with 2014.
+The Company used a discount rate of 7.5% in its 2015 review which is an increase from the discount rate used in the 2014 review of 6.8% and is supported by the weighted average cost of capital of companies in the packaging industry.

-The Company completed its annual review for 2014 and determined that no adjustments to the carrying value of goodwill were necessary.
+The Company completed its annual review for 2015 and determined that no adjustments to the carrying value of goodwill were necessary.
 Although no goodwill impairment was recorded, there can be no assurances that future goodwill impairments will not occur.
-Based upon the Company's qualitative and quantitative assessment including consideration of the sensitivity of the assumptions made and methods used to determine fair value, industry trends and other relevant factors, the Company did not have any reporting unit at the end of 2014 whose fair value did not materially exceed its carrying value.
+Based upon the Company's qualitative and quantitative assessment including consideration of the sensitivity of the assumptions made and methods used to determine fair value, industry trends and other relevant factors, the Company did not have any reporting unit at the end of 2015 whose fair value did not materially exceed its carrying value except for the European Aerosols and Specialty Packaging reporting unit discussed below.